Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Background

-Since $\chi$ is invariant under projective transformations, we always have $x_i = x_{i+2n}$, so a $2n$-tuple of corner invariants is enough to fully determine the projective equivalence class of a twisted $n$-gon.
-To obtain the corner invariant of some $[P] \in \cP_n$, one can just choose a representative $P$ and compute its corner invariants. \cite{schwartz2008discretemonodromypentagramsmethod} Equation 19, 20 showed that one can also revert the process and obtain a representative twisted polygon of the equivalence class given its corner invariants.
+Since $\chi$ is invariant under projective transformations, for all $j$ we have $x_j(P) = x_{j+2n}(P)$, so a $2n$-tuple of corner invariants is enough to fully determine the projective equivalence class of a twisted $n$-gon.
+We use $x_j(P)$ to denote the corner invariants of $[P] \in \cP_n$ without adding square brackets around $P$.
+To obtain the corner invariants of $[P] \in \cP_n$, one can simply choose an arbitrary representative $P$ and compute its corner invariants. \cite[Equation (19) \& (20)]{schwartz2008discretemonodromypentagramsmethod} showed that one can also revert the process and obtain a representative twisted polygon of the equivalence class given its corner invariants.